Soares/simplifience.com/post/foundations/mathematics.md

 Math stands behind all that we find beautiful.
 It is symmetry and it is patterns.
 </aside>

 If you ask a mathematician what they think of mathematics, they will answer that math is the @post[exploration]math/explore of the rules.
 Given any axioms, math is about plumbing the logical depths that those axioms imply.
-It's about listening to what the rules say, and discovering new true things.
+It's about listening to what the rules say and discovering new true things.
 It requires incredible creativity and modesty and the rewards are boundless, but it's not for everyone.

 ![Julia](/images/julia.png)